iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.3/report.md

 > Excellent and very easy to use.
 However there is more way to return to the information page after you have accepted the task.<br> :date: __2021-01-04 18:59:08__

 > Swift reply<br> :date: __2020-12-30 22:08:38__

-> As others have reported since last week I have not been receiving the sound alerts and the app is now version 12.5 - I can choose the sound on the"me" page but even the simulated alert doesn't produce a sound.
-I have missed several alerts including a patient transport.
-I now have tested the push notification and this worked, so will wait to see what happens when I get a real alert.
-Thanks for the quick response.<br> :date: __2020-12-27 12:30:16__